 It’s possible to replace heavy cream in recipes using evaporated milk when you’re trying to be healthy.
 It’s actually really easy to do this, too, because you can replace one cup of heavy cream with one cup of evaporated milk.

 Now you know a lot more about evaporated milk and why it might turn out a bit too thin.
-Generally, evaporated milk is supposed to be thick, and this means that you made a mistake along the way.
+Generally, it’s supposed to be thick, and this means that you made a mistake along the way.

 Thankfully, making evaporated milk isn’t all that different, and you’ll be able to follow the instructions to get things right.
-So long as you’re adding the right amount of water and heating things as instructed, evaporated milk should turn out swimmingly.
+So long as you’re adding the right amount of water and heating things as instructed, it should turn out swimmingly.

-When you’re trying to turn evaporated milk into a thick cream, it’s possible to do that by slightly freezing the milk.
+When you’re trying to turn it into a thick cream, it’s possible to do that by slightly freezing the milk.
 The process isn’t all that difficult, and the cream can be used as a nice substitute in many desserts.

 Evaporated milk is quite versatile, and it’s a good thing to have around when you’re trying to be healthy.
-Now that you understand how to avoid problems with evaporated milk, it should be easier than ever to utilize it in your cooking and baking.
+Now that you understand how to avoid problems with it, it should be easier than ever to utilize it in your cooking and baking.